 A loss of function of the pituitary gland or hypothalamus results in low or absent hormones.
 Tumors can cause damage to the pituitary gland or hypothalamus and can therefore result in a loss of function.
-Damage to the pituitary gland can also be caused by radiation, surgery, infections (eg, meningitis), or various other conditions.
+Damage to the pituitary gland can also be caused by radiation, surgery, infections such as meningitis, or various other conditions.
 In some cases, the cause is unknown.

-Some persons may have no symptoms or a gradual onset of symptoms.
-In other persons, the symptoms may be sudden and dramatic.
-The symptoms depend on the cause, rapidity of onset, and the hormone that is involved.
+Some people may have no symptoms or a gradual onset of symptoms.
+In other people, the symptoms may be sudden and dramatic.
+The symptoms depend on the cause, how fast they come on, and the hormone that is involved.

 TSH deficiency: Symptoms include constipation, weight gain, sensitivity to cold, decreased energy, and muscle weakness or aching.

 FSH and LH deficiency: In women, symptoms include irregular or stopped menstrual periods and infertility.
 In men, symptoms include loss of body and facial hair, weakness, lack of interest in sexual activity, erectile dysfunction, and infertility.